robenkleene/design-references/houdini/houdini-cameras.md

 # Houdini Cameras

-- To view through a camera, use the camera menu in the upper left of the viewport.
+- To view through a camera, use the camera menu in the upper right of the viewport.

 ## Frustum